chrisrocco/iot-virtual-device-engine/readme.md

 ## IOT Virtual Device Engine
 This is a "process manager" for virtual IOT devices.
 Easily provision virtual IOT devices and attach them to your project's device network just like real ones.

+## Running the Demo
+Command to launch the demo in your browser:

+`npm i && npm run demo`

 ## REST API

 #### Create Device